Frequently asked questions.

 I primarily offer mindfulness meditation techniques but may also introduce mantra, visualisation and compassion practices depending on your needs and interests.
 My approach is secular however I would like to acknowledge the Eastern traditions from which the meditation techniques I offer derive, including Buddhism.
 I may refer to the Buddhist teachings within our sessions as the philosophy can be supportive for your understanding what you are doing and why.

-Meditation coaching related questions
+Meditation related questions

 “The idea (of therapy) isn’t to give people answers, or lead their bark of longing into a safe, dull, protected harbor, but to make them aware of the depths of possibility in their hearts and lives; help them remove the barriers that keep them from being the people they were meant to be.